scrutmydocs/scrutmydocs/README.markdown

-ES-Search
+Scrut My Docs
 =========

 Introduction
 ------------

-Es-search is an web application using elasticsearch.
+Scrut My Docs is a web application using elasticsearch.
 With ScrutMyDocs you can Send, Look for and find all your documents.